 A mainstay of traditional British fox hunts, Fox Terriers are small-to-medium dogs from England with long faces, short legs, and either wiry or smooth coats.
 This strong, short-backed hunting breed has a distinctive expression.
 While they possess typical terrier traits of feistiness and a powerful prey drive, Fox Terriers are a great match for owners seeking playful, amusing companions with big personalities.
 Fox Terriers are known for both their sense of humor and intelligence.
 Their athletic, graceful features also make them master show dogs.

 What’s unique about this breed is that there are actually two Fox Terriers—one is known as the Wire Fox Terrier, and the other is the Smooth Fox Terrier, based upon the texture of their coats.
 Another distinguishing physical trait is the head: A Smooth Fox Terrier's head is more V-shaped.
 Otherwise, the two breeds are essentially identical.

 Coat: Smooth or wired

-Coat Colors: White with black, tan, or black-and-tan markings
+Coat Color: White with black or tan, black-and-tan mix

 Characteristics of the Fox Terrier